 I’m doing a blog tour this week and my first stop is at Stuck in YA Books.
 Here’s a paragraph of my post… The first tip is a simple tip, but it helps me whenever I feel grumpy or stressed about writing.
 Just write.
 It’s a bit like the Nike ad from the 90s: Just Do It.
 Turns out that the marketing department at… …read the rest.

 Here’s a description from the Manchester Art Gallery of one of their objects, a glove: Single glove in mid-brown leather, embroidered with gold metal thread and sequins. elongated fingers with squared ends, edged in metal braid with trefoil designs at the knuckles, the braid and the stitching is extended c.1.5 beyond the end of the finger to the knuckle, the… …read the rest.

 Okay, the next couple of days I’m going to be thinking about the goals and deadlines I’m setting myself as a writer over the next year.
 I always do this and I think it’s helpful to set clear resolutions when it comes to something as slippery as writing.
-Without fixed outlines, it can be hard to ever get that novel or short story on the page.
-Months can slide by without the work I want to do getting done.
-Writing needs dedication and, for me, dedication comes from setting myself a timeline and ensuring I meet it.
+Without fixed outlines, it can be hard to ever get that novel… …read the rest.

 Writing can sometimes feel like the loneliest most pointless activity ever.
 Reading over the reams of words I’ve scribbled onto hundreds of pages, or reviewing a poem or a short story I’ve attempted can be depressing and tiring.
 Why did I bother?
 Who’s going to read it?
 Publishers reject most of the stuff they receive so what’s the point?
 Is what I’ve written even any good?
 How can I tell?